 [1] The appellant, with the leave of the Supreme Court of appeal granted on petition, appeals against the portion of the judgment and order of the trial court relating to the quantification of a general damages award in a MVA action.
 The judgment was delivered on 8 October 2021 in the Gqeberha High Court.

 [2] The primary complaint is that the award resulted in under compensation and was substantially off the mark having regard to the nature of the serious injuries and sequelae suffered by the appellant.
-It was submitted that the trial court failed to apply its discretion judicially in that it ostensibly omitted to take into account all of the appellant’s injuries and their sequelae (this indicated by the absence of any mention in the judgment of a skull fracture or moderate traumatic brain injury which had been sustained by her), that it had underemphasized the complications arising from this injury despite compelling evidence having being tendered at the trial as to the neuropsychological impact to the appellant thereby, and that it had ostensibly ignored comparable awards commensurate with the appellant’s peculiar whole person impaired injury profile in getting to an appropriate quantum award.
+It was submitted that the trial court failed to apply its discretion judicially in that it ostensibly omitted to take into account all of the appellant’s injuries and their sequelae (this indicated by the absence of any mention in the judgment, of a skull fracture or moderate traumatic brain injury which had been sustained by her), that it had underemphasized the complications arising from this injury despite compelling evidence having being tendered at the trial as to the neuropsychological impact to the appellant thereby, and that it had ostensibly ignored comparable awards commensurate with the appellant’s peculiar whole person impaired injury profile in getting to an appropriate quantum award.

 [3] The respondent (“The Fund”) did not oppose the appeal.